seriema/angular-apimock/README.md

 This branch is for the source files for the presentation website of Angular ApiMock.
-Please go to http://johansson.jp/angular-apimock for more information.
+See this site on http://johansson.jp/angular-apimock or go to the code on Github on https://github.com/seriema/angular-apimock.